Why buy a diesel car?

 Ford Fiesta 1.5 TDCi (Official fuel economy - 78.5mpg)

-Britain's best-selling car, which is also a multiple-award winner, just happens to be one of the most economical you can buy.
-Ford know a thing or two about creating a car for the masses, that's why the Fiesta continues to impress with its excellent design and beautifully engineered drive train.
+One of Britain's best-selling cars, which is also a multiple-award winner, just happens to be one of the most economical you can buy.

 Dacia Sandero 1.5 dCi (Official fuel economy - 80.7mpg)

-Although DS have now separated themselves from the Citroen brand, the DS3 still boasts the same architecture.
 This is no bad thing, because it has frequently been celebrated for its refreshing take on driving engagement.
-It's plenty of fun without being too serious, harder to achieve than you may think.
+It's plenty of fun without being too serious; harder to achieve than you may think.

 Alfa Romeo Mito 1.3 JTDM (Official fuel economy - 83.1mpg)

-Everyone loves a bit of Italian flavour, and if you happen to carry that taste over to cars then you won't be disappointed to hear the gorgeous Mito is able to produce 83.1mpg on a combined cycle; this is also known as a staggering amount.
+Everyone loves a bit of Italian flavour, and if you happen to carry that taste over to cars, then you won't be disappointed to hear the gorgeous Alfa Romeo Mito is able to produce up to 83.1mpg on a combined cycle; this is also known as a staggering amount.

 Find your perfect used diesel car